YuxingLiu/CarND-PID-Control-Project/writeup.md

 ### Step 2: PD tuning

 A combination of `Kp` and `Kd` is chosen from the design space, which yields the minimum mean square error (MSE) of a complete drive cycle.
 To exclude the disturbing effect of varying vehicle speeds on the MSE, a PID controller of throttle is applied to maintain a constant vehicle speed at 40 mph.
-The PID gains are manually tuend as (0.1, 0.0001, 2.0).
+The PID gains are manually tuned as (0.1, 0.0001, 2.0).

 To avoid overly large computations, the design space is discretized into a sparse grid.
 The sets of PD gains and corresponding MSE values are shown in the following figure and table.
 It can be seen that a large gain `Kp` can effectively reduce MSE, while the open loop zero `-Kd/Kp` should be placed around -30.